mulugetam/zlib-accel/README.md

 - Intel(R) In-Memory Analytics Accelerator (IAA)

-## Limitations
+## Scope/Constraints

+This shim is not a general-purpose replacement for zlib, and it is able to offload compression/decompression jobs in certain conditions.
+Therefore, not all applications can take advantage of the transparent offload, depending on how they use zlib.
+It is important to test thoroughly with your specific application and configuration.
+The use cases we have tested so far are listed in a section below.

-The shim is able to offload zlib calls that complete compression/decompression of one deflate stream in one call.
+In general, the shim is able to offload zlib calls that complete compression/decompression of one deflate stream in one call.
 "Streaming" compression/decompression (where compression/decompression is done incrementally) are not currently supported.
-Therefore, not all applications can take advantage of the transparent offload provided by the shim, depending on how they use zlib.
-The applications and use cases we have tested so far are listed in a section below.

 If the shim is not able to offload a job to an accelerator, it will fall back to zlib, ensuring the application still works correctly.

 The shim has only been tested on Linux.

-Other work in progress:
-- CI is in development.
-Some validation checks are still performed internally (in particular, HW offload tests).
+### Hardware Acceleration

+QAT
+- Max buffer size (for compressed/uncompressed data): 512kB
+- Compression:
+  - Input/output larger than the max buffer size will be compressed into multiple streams (for gzip or zlib formats) or multiple blocks in one stream (for deflate raw format).
+Note that generating multiple streams is not completely aligned with zlib behavior.
+- Decompression
+  - If end-of-stream is not reached in one call, zlib-accel will fall back to zlib.
+Resuming decompression mid-stream (stateful decompression) is not supported by the accelerator.
+  - If the input data contains more than one stream, decompression stops at the first end-of-stream (same as zlib).

+IAA
+- Max buffer size (for compressed/uncompressed data): 2MB
+- History window: 4kB
+- Compression:
+  - Input/output larger than the max buffer size will be handled by zlib (compression in multiple blocks for larger buffers will be enabled in later releases).
+- Decompression:
+  - If end-of-stream is not reached in one call, zlib-accel will fall back to zlib (stateful decompression will be enabled in later releases).
+  - If the input data contains more than one stream, decompression stops at the first end-of-stream (same as zlib).
+  - Data compressed with a history window > 4kB is in general not decompressible with IAA (zlib default window is 32kB).

+CI for HW offload tests is in development (tests are currently run internally).

 ## Releases